khpartha/VisualAI/README.md

 #  Visual Product Detector with CLIP & Gradio

-This is a simple AI-powered web app that allows users to **upload an image** and checks whether it visually matches any product image stored in the **reference database** (e.g., tomatoes, onions, etc.).
-It uses [OpenAI's CLIP model](https://github.com/openai/CLIP) and [Gradio](https://www.gradio.app/) for a fast and intuitive interface.
+This project is an AI-powered image comparison tool that allows users to **upload an image** and checks whether a **visually similar product** exists in a predefined image dataset.
+It leverages OpenAI's [CLIP model](https://github.com/openai/CLIP) for semantic image embedding and [Gradio](https://www.gradio.app) to provide a user-friendly web interface.

 ---